dandavison/open-in-editor/README.rst

 ::

-    $ iterm2-dwim /some/file.py 'any text can go here'
+    $ iterm2-dwim /some/file.py 'the text that comes after the file path'